Obama to take tough but tempered line with China's Xi

-WASHINGTON/BEIJING China’s economic powerhouse is slowing, destabilizing global markets.
-Beijing’s neighbors, unnerved over its pursuit of territorial claims, are increasingly cozying up to Washington.
+WASHINGTON/BEIJING China’s economic powerhouse is slowing, destabilising global markets.
+Beijing’s neighbours, unnerved over its pursuit of territorial claims, are increasingly cozying up to Washington.
 A threat of U.S. cyber sanctions looms over Chinese companies.

 It might seem an ideal time for U.S. President Barack Obama to take advantage of Beijing’s troubles and get tough when he hosts Chinese leader Xi Jinping for a state visit on Sept.
 25.